Joe Chung: Life and career

 Joe Chung was born in the 1960s in Hong Kong.
 He became concerned with Chinese politics following the imprisonment of Wei Jingsheng in 1979.
 In 1991 he completed his master's degree in sociology at Chinese University of Hong Kong.
 In the elections of 1994 and 1999 for the District Councils of Hong Kong (known as District Boards before 1997), he represented the Hong Kong Democratic Party in the geographical constituency of Wong Tai Sin but was not elected.
 In 2001 he openly called for independence of Taiwan and was criticised by the Chinese Communist Party as "more arrogant than Taiwan separatists".
 He is a frequent contributor to Hong Kong Open magazine.
 In 2012 he contributed several articles to the Apple Daily regarding National Education in Hong Kong and the sovereignty of the Senkaku Islands, also known as Diaoyu Island in People's Republic of China.

 Political activism

-In a 1990s, Joe Chung was frequently active in pro-democratic approach human rights activities in Hong Kong.
+In the 1990s, Joe Chung was frequently active in pro-democratic approach human rights activities in Hong Kong.
 On 9 July 1995, Joe Chung and other activists burnt the flag of the People's Republic of China outside the offices of Xinhua in Hong Kong to protest the arrest by the Chinese authorities of Harry Wu, the Chinese penal colony researcher.

 On 30 November 1995, Wei Jingsheng Action Group chairman Joe Chung, accompanied by other members of the Wei Jingsheng Action Group, publicly burned a cartoon image of Chinese Communist leader Deng Xiaoping to demand the release of democracy campaigner Wei Jingsheng.
 The event occurred outside the office of the Xinhua News Agency in Happy Valley on Thursday, 29 November 1995.
 Both these events were widely reported by local media and news agencies the following day.